DrawBot – The Assembly, Part VI

 8. When I sewed it together I used a setting on the sewing machine that put the thread seams really close together.
 With the thickness of the thread and the closeness of the seams, this ended up essentially making perforations in the cloth.
 I would still use thick canvas and thick upholstery thread, but I would set the seams to be wider apart.

-9. I’ve often thought that the bag would be a little better if it were lined or reverseable.
-If I’m going to line the bag, I might as well make it reverseable anyhow.
+9. I’ve often thought that the bag would be a little better if it were lined or reversible.
+If I’m going to line the bag, I might as well make it reversible anyhow.
 If I did this, I would make one side black and one side khaki color.
 I’ve used this bag as a pillow more than once – and having two layers would make it more… fluffy.

 10. I’ve been caught in the rain with this bag on more than one occasion.
 While this has never been much of a problem, I think a thicker canvas (perhaps the kind used as a painter’s tarp – the kind that’s partially sealed with plastic and/or rubber) would make an excellent water repellent version.